Entro01/ImageSearch/README.md

 ### Populating OpenSearch with Data from DynamoDB

-After setting up OpenSearch, use the `dynamo_to_opensearch.ipynb` notebook to populate your OpenSearch index with the data stored in DynamoDB.
+After setting up OpenSearch, use the `similar_image_checker_runner_scripts/dynamo_to_opensearch.ipynb` notebook to populate your OpenSearch index with the data stored in DynamoDB.
 This notebook script extracts the items from DynamoDB, converts the pHash values into binary vectors, and pushes them into OpenSearch.

 The script includes functions to:
 - **Create the OpenSearch index** with K-Nearest Neighbors (KNN) enabled for efficient similarity search.